KoleckOLP/Nothing/README.md

 #2.
 KoleckOLP,                         38.99 (mouse, version 1.1.1.0 unrelesed)
 </pre>

-You can submit your runs as issues, please include screenshots and method you used.
+You can submit your runs as issues, please include screenshot (of the whole window) and message with method you used(mouse, autoclicker, etc. ).